 - Styptic pencils: Styptic pencils are used to stop the bleeding of minor cuts and nicks.
 If you're new to shaving, it's a good idea to keep one around.

 - Aftershave: The purpose of aftershave is to soothe and hydrate your skin, as shaving scrapes natural oils off of your face.
 Aftershave products come in balms, gels, toners, and lotions, but it's up to you to pick the kind you like best.
-Read the packaging and avoid aftershaves that include alcohol or menthol, because they may cause irritation.
+Read the packaging and avoid aftershaves that include alcohol or menthol, because they may cause irritation or burn your skin.

 How do I shave?

 To shave with a traditional (not an electric) razor:

 - First, decide whether to shave before or after you shower.
 If you decide to shave before you shower, wet your face with hot or warm water.
 Some guys prefer to shave right after they get out of the shower, because the warm (or hot) water they've been showering in has made their skin hydrated and soft.